 This one you've probably done more recently.
 Whether trying to get the latest episode of Game of Thrones without paying for a monthly HBO Now subscription, or tracking down an obscure movie you can't find on streaming services, we've all acquired a movie or show we had no legal right to.

 Maybe you tried to save a friend from having to illegally download movies by sharing your Netflix password with them…and in the process broke the law yourself.
 It's actually considered a federal crime to share your passwords for subscription services—not that you haven't already done it.

 Using Your Cell Phone While Driving

-This one’s a bit more serious than most of the laws on the list so far, in that it can actually get people killed.
-But many of us are still getting over the habit of checking our texts or chatting on the phone while we’re behind the wheel.
+This one's a bit more serious than most of the illegal things on the list so far, in that it can actually get people killed.
+But many of us are still getting over the habit of checking our texts or chatting on the phone while we're behind the wheel.
 Thanks to Werner Herzog and other public service messaging, we are finally putting the phone down, but the bad habit persists.
-If you’re having trouble putting down the phone for the length of a drive, you may want to brush up on the 11 Easy Ways to Conquer Your Smartphone Addiction.

 Not Updating Your Driver License When Moving